jdohertydev/maison_lavaux/README.md

     Automation: No need for manual updates to the year.
     User-Centric: Reflects the user's local system time for accuracy.
     Accessibility: Ensures a visible year, even without JavaScript.

+Pagination Benefits in E-Commerce

+Implementing pagination on the products page is essential for enhancing user experience and ensuring optimal performance.
+Pagination prevents overwhelming users with an extensive list of products by displaying a manageable number of items per page.
+This approach improves load times, especially for users with slower internet connections, as it reduces the amount of data that needs to be retrieved and rendered at once.
+Additionally, by organising products across multiple pages, navigation becomes more intuitive and user-friendly, allowing customers to browse and locate their desired items efficiently.
+Pagination also plays a critical role in improving server performance, as it reduces the strain on database queries and enables faster responses.
+Overall, incorporating pagination ensures a seamless and enjoyable shopping experience for customers while maintaining the scalability of the platform.